 Human Resources - Associate Degree

 Human resource specialists play a respected role in any organization.
-From small businesses to large corporations, human resource specialists are needed to understand and advise employees and supervisors on the following topics: employment law, training and development of employees, compensation and benefits administration, labor relations, and wellness/safety initiatives.
-Typical positions in this field include human resources generalist; hiring coordinator; payroll/benefits coordinator; staffing coordinator; labor relations specialist; compensation, benefits, and job analysis specialists; and training and development specialist.
+From small businesses to large corporations, human resource professionals are needed to understand and advise employees and supervisors on the following topics: employment law, recruitment and selection, training and development of employees, compensation and benefits administration, labor relations, and wellness/safety initiatives.
+Typical positions in this field include human resources generalist or business partner; hiring coordinator; recruiter; compensation and benefit specialists; and training and development specialist.

 Delivery